rabeb-bb/Scrum_Board_Test/README.md

+#Scrum board app

+this is a simple scrum board where you can add tasks to the board and choose your progress status. you can edit or delete the tasks.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).